 I don’t just have this information at the top of my head, I had to learn those laundry symbols and reference a little cheat sheet.
 I made it into a printable for you guys to download.
 Just click the image to get it.

 For me, this section was incredibly useful when I started selling blankets and making items as gifts.
 I never want to give someone a gorgeous blanket that’s a nightmare to wash and take care of, so I always look for machine washable and dryable yarn that still looks beautiful.
 Especially if I’m making baby items or clothing that’s going to need washing often.
 And I include a note that briefly tells the customer how to wash the item.
-You can also get those printable Handmade with Love Tags here!
+If you want more guides and cheat sheets like this, take a look at my Make It Happen Resources for Makers!

 6. Color and Dye Lot Numbers